LilleAila/plover-uinput/readme.md

 - [ ] Implement keyboard capture
 - [ ] Make it easier to install udev rules
 - [ ] Add a github action for publishing to PyPi
+- [ ] Clean up the code, remove some random files that are not parts of the plugin itself